mrryyi/dbot/README.md

 ## Prerequisites for building

-* Python 3.7 or greater for @dataclass.
+* Python 3.10 or greater.

 ```
 pip install discord